-Third, the Commission believes that the Advance Notice is consistent with reducing systemic risks and promoting the stability of the broader financial system.
+Third, the Commission believes that the Proposed Rule Change is consistent with protecting investors and the public interest.
 As described above, by providing a trade guaranty at an earlier point in the settlement cycle, counterparty credit risk also would transfer from Members, which are not CCPs, to NSCC, which is a third-party CCP that risk-manages its guaranteed transactions, at an earlier point in the settlement cycle.
 Because NSCC risk manages its guaranteed transactions, NSCC is able to better ensure that trades settle if a counterparty defaults.
-Thus, the proposed accelerated process would help reduce systemic risks and promote the stability of the broader financial system by mitigating Members' exposure to a counterparty default earlier in the settlement cycle and by providing an earlier assurance that transactions will settle despite a Member default.
+Thus, the proposed accelerated process would help reduce protect investors and the public interest by mitigating Members' exposure to a counterparty default earlier in the settlement cycle and by providing an earlier assurance that transactions will settle despite a Member default.

 At the same time, the three proposed additions to NSCC's margin methodology, the proposed reduction of NSCC's intraday mark-to-margin threshold, and the proposed loss allocation provision for off-the-market transactions, as described above, would also help mitigate the systemic risks that NSCC presents as a CCP because they would improve NSCC's margining abilities and help protect NSCC against potential losses from a Member default.
-Accordingly, the changes would therefore promote the stability of the broader financial system.
+Accordingly, the proposed changes would therefore protect investors and the public interest by promoting the stability of the broader financial system.